We offer a consulting room to the Midwifery service, which is run by North Bristol Trust.

 The midwife co-ordinates your care for the pregnancy, including offering you screening blood tests and ultrasound scans.
 The GP and/or obstetrician will also be involved if you have any medical conditions which may affect your pregnancy.
 During your pregnancy you should continue to contact us in the normal way about any general heath concerns, you will be directed to see a GP rather than our advanced nurse practiioners.
 Please be aware if you are pregnant and this is not clear to us at the time of booking then the Nurse Pracitioner will need to arrange for you to be transferred to a GP.

 It is recommended to take vitamin D and folic acid supplements during pregnancy.
 Vitamin D is recommended throughout breastfeeding also, at a dose of 10mcg per day, it can be bought over the counter.
 Folic acid is recommended when trying to conceive until 12 weeks of pregnancy, at a dose of 400mcg per day (available over the counter) unless you have diabetes epilepsy or your BMI is over 30, in which case a prescription dose of 5mg per day is recommended.

 A common area of concern is the use of medications in pregnancy.
-This website is a good place to start and contains an A-Z index by medication name or type.

 Drop in session time for baby clinic is as follows:

 9.30am-11am Tuesdays at Henleaze United Reform Church, Waterford Rd.

 A breastfeeding councellor drop in session is currenty being trialled at: